junxit/us-congress-bills-112/metadata.md

 - 2012-04-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2048)
 - 2012-04-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2048)
 - 2012-04-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2012-05-16 — Referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2012-05-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2012-05-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.